typectx/typectx/packages/docs/docs/guides/context-propagation/optionals.md

+---
+title: "Optional Dependencies - typectx"
+description: "Learn how to use optional dependencies in typectx.
+Handle resources that may not always be present, such as feature flags or authentication contexts, with type safety."
+keywords:
+    - optionals
+    - optional dependencies
+    - dependency injection
+    - typescript
+    - typectx
+    - feature flags
+    - authentication
+---

 # Optionals

 Optionals are resource suppliers that a product _may_ depend on, but doesn't _require_ to function.
 When you declare a resource supplier in the `optionals` array instead of the `suppliers` array, you're telling typectx that: